 Indeed, the Orotava beaches represent nature at its respectable best.

 It's the kind of nature, you don't mess with.

 Never rely on the luck of another person who was spared a treacherous wave.
-You may just be hit by such a current in a scary way.
+You may just be hit by such a current to never return.

 Aren't big surf waves or swells fantastic?

-They are, but dangerous ocean currents are a different story.
+They are, but dangerous currents of the Atlantic are a different story.

 By the way, don't ever challenge them on the Orotava shores by swimming from October until April.
 Then the currents are real bad.

 Where and when windsurf there?
 That is a good question.
 Lets assume that local guys know exactly where and when it is safe to surf the Tenerife beaches Orotava.
 Yet, I have great doubts.

 Look at the following video about the Orotava beaches where avaricious waves have eaten into steep cliffs for thousands of years.
 There couldn't be a better film.
 It virtually portays the immense danger of those Orotava ocean currents.
 So many people took them on in vain and perished.
 Don't let great beauty of wild and wonderful lure you into taking chances.